Stevevelez/NLP_project/README.md

 ## Chapters

-**Problem Definition:** Not always a correlation between the reviews and the number of stars in Google reviews exists.
+**Problem Definition:** Not always a correlation between the reviews and the number of stars in Google reviews exists. <br>
 <strong> Data Gathering: </strong> Webscrapping Google reviews.<br>
 **Data Preparation:** ____
-**EDA (Exploratory Data Analysis):** By graphing our data, we can find patterns, correlations, and unfair data.
+**EDA (Exploratory Data Analysis):** By graphing our data, we can find patterns, correlations, and unfair data. <br>
 In the first stage, we did some plotting using Pyplot and Seaborn which allowed us to visualize our data and libraIn this step, I used heatmaps and correlation matrices to analyze the data.
 **Data Modelling:** In this project, we used Selenium for Webscapping and VADER and TextBlob for the Sentiment analysis.
-Furthermore, we used Pandas for dataset management and Seaborn and Pyplot for plotting our data.
+Furthermore, we used Pandas for dataset management and Seaborn and Pyplot for plotting our data. <br>
 **Validate Model:** Revise this....

 ## Chapter 1: Problem definition